ibm-cloud-docs/databases-for-redis/howto-resources-scaling.md

 {: important}
 {: terraform}

 To scale a [Shared Compute](/docs/cloud-databases?topic=cloud-databases-hosting-models&interface=terraform#hosting-models-iso-compute-terraform) host flavor instance between the minimum CPU value and 2 CPU, set the CPU to 0 and scale the RAM allocation using the following commands.
-The CPU value will scale as a ratio of 1 CPU : 8 GB RAM, up to 2 CPU.
+The CPU value scales as a ratio of 1 CPU : 8 GB RAM, up to 2 CPU.
 To scale above 2 CPU, set the CPU and RAM allocations to your target allocation.
 For both, make sure to include the relevant `host_flavor` parameter of "multitenant".
 {: important}
 {: terraform}